waqarabbas123/Responsive_Navbar/README.md

-this is the responsive navbar using html and css only . this is useful bnavbar in website.
+This is the responsive navbar using html and css .